reside-eng/wordpress-custom-plugin/README.md

 With these two functions we can add a main (parent) menu item along with two children items.
 In this case we are adding a settings page and a secondary page.

-**Note:** A good rule of thumb is to make the parent menu item and the first child menu item go to the same page. if you are intending to have more than one page.
+**Note:** If you plan on having more than one page, a good rule of thumb is to make the parent menu item and the first child menu item go to the same page.
 In order to do this, both the parent and first child menu items need to have the same menu slug.

 ![WP Admin Menu](../assets/admin-menu.png)